Posts by Austen Shipley — Page 52

 ALEA offers safety tips for Thanksgiving travel

-The Alabama Law Enforcement Agency is serving up several safety tips aimed at keeping travelers on Alabama’s roadways safe during the Thanksgiving holiday.
-“There is nothing better than making memories with family and friends during this extended holiday weekend, even if it means driving for hours and traveling long distances,” ALEA Secretary Hal Taylor said. […]
+The Alabama Law Enforcement Agency has published several safety tips aimed at keeping travelers on Alabama's roadways safe during the Thanksgiving holiday.
+“There is nothing better than making memories with family and friends during this extended holiday weekend, even if it means driving for hours and traveling long distances,” ALEA Secretary Hal Taylor said.

 Lawmakers propose National Adoption Day and Month

-Governor Kay Ivey is working with the Alabama Department of Economic and Community Affairs to award a total of $2.5 million in grants to several Central Alabama agencies that aid children who have been neglected or abused.
-“Child abuse and neglect have a significant negative impact upon the wellbeing of both children and families,” Ivey […]
+Governor Kay Ivey is working with the Alabama Department of Economic and Community Affairs to award a total of $2.5 million in grants to several Central Alabama agencies that aid children who have been neglected and, or abused.

-As Thanksgiving Day approaches, many in Alabama might see reduced prices of several holiday staples.
-After 2022’s record high national costs, families from across the country can now look forward to celebrating the holiday for a smaller price.
-According to the American Farm Bureau Federation’s 38th annual survey, the average cost of this year’s holiday […]
+As Thanksgiving Day approaches, many in Alabama will be appreciative of the newly reduced prices of several holiday staples.
+After 2022's record high national costs, families from across the country can now look forward to celebrating the holiday for a smaller price.

-Alabama’s largest southern city is being recognized as one of the best places to visit in both North America and the Caribbean in 2024.
-The rankings were put together by Conde Nast, a media company with publications that include Vogue, The New Yorker, and GQ.
-Mobile, one of only seven destinations in the U.S. to […]
+Alabama's largest southern city was recently recognized as one of the best places to visit in both North America and the Caribbean in 2024.
+Mobile, one of only seven destinations in the U.S. to make the list, is in the process of making upgrades to key infrastructure and also adding to the city's ability to tell its story.

-For $2,200 a night you can now stay in what has been dubbed as the ‘most luxurious’ Airbnb location in the entire country.
-No, the property isn’t located in the foothills of Los Angeles, nor Martha’s Vineyard.
-As a matter of fact, this Airbnb is located in Alexander City on scenic Lake Martin.
-“Stunning 8 […]
+For $2,200 a night you can now stay in what has been dubbed as the 'most luxurious' Airbnb location in the entire country.
+No, the property isn't located in the foothills of Los Angeles, nor the solitude of Martha's Vineyard, or the crowded streets of New York City.

 UAB crowned best hospital in Alabama by Newsweek

-The University of Alabama in Birmingham is continuing to receive national praise for its accomplishments in the fields of medicine and patient care.
-This time, the medical institution was named the best hospital in the entire state by “Newsweek”.
-“It is an honor to be recognized by Newsweek as the top hospital in Alabama,” said […]
+The University of Alabama in Birmingham is continuing to receive national praise for its efforts and accomplishments in the fields of medicine and patient care.
+This time, the medical institution was named the best hospital in the entire state by Newsweek.

 State labor force participation rate remains steady

-Alabama’s labor force participation rate reportedly remained steady at 57% throughout October, according to the Alabama Department of Labor.
+In positive news for the state, Alabama's labor force participation rate reportedly remained steady at 57% throughout October according to the Alabama Department of Labor.
 The Department also reported that the total private average weekly wage increased as did the percentage of prime age workers (25-54 years old) participating in the workforce, with a new participation rate of 78.1%.
-“We are […]